 Once cooled, break up into clusters and store in an airtight container at room temperature for up to three weeks.

-The salt helps to balance the sweetness in the granola, making for a tasty salty-sweet bite.
+- A big pinch of salt helps to balance the sweetness in the granola, making for a tasty salty-sweet bite.
 Perfect for breakfast!

-Don’t omit the brown sugar, it’s part of what makes the granola crunchy!
+- Don’t omit the brown sugar, it’s part of what makes the granola crunchy!
 Just a couple tablespoons make all the difference.

-More Great Gluten Free Breakfast Recipes
+More Great Breakfast Recipes with Gluten Free Oats to Try

 Ingredients